dradhikari/Credit_Card_Financial_Dashboard/README.md

 #  Credit Card Financial Dashboard

-This project develops an interactive credit card dashboard using SQL and Power BI (or Tableau), enabling stakeholders to explore real-time customer and transaction insights for better decision-making.
+This project develops an interactive credit card dashboard using SQL and Power BI, enabling stakeholders to explore real-time customer and transaction insights for better decision-making.

 ##  Objective
 To build a comprehensive dashboard that: